EdwardJRoss/skeptric/recommendation-graph/index.md

 If you don't care explicitly about the products you could just look at the customers.
 Two customers are similar if they've bought the same product.
-This can be explicitly constructed by counting the number of products they have in common, via the matrix product $$ A A^{T} $$.
+This can be explicitly constructed by counting the number of products they have in common, via the matrix product $A A^{T}$.
 Then community detection algorithms could be run on the weighted graph (optionally removing the diagonal of self-links).

 ![Customer-Customer Matrix](/images/bipartite_second_matrix.png)